St. Kate’s is one of the few universities with an MBA dedicated to empowering women to advance as leaders and thrive in the business world.

 Business leaders across industries are charged with leading themselves and others in complex and dynamic work environments.
 This course allows students to understand and develop personal and team leadership skills to prepare them for roles of increasing visibility and responsibility.
 Through thorough self-assessment and reflection, students will gain a deeper understanding of their own personal leadership style and values.
 They will then explore how their individual leadership styles are expressed through their leadership of teams in a professional environment.
 Students will analyze and experience the challenges and opportunities with leading and managing team members with diverse perspectives and experiences.
 The exploration of personal and team leadership sets the foundation for continued leadership development throughout the MBA program and beyond.

-MBA 6200 Financial Accounting — 3 credits
+MBA 6250 Accounting for Managers — 3 credits

-MBA 6300 Managerial Accounting — 3 credits
+MBA 6300 Managerial Accounting for Decision Making — 3 credits

-MBA 6400 Marketing Management — 3 credits
+MBA 6400 Strategic Marketing-Building Value and Brand — 3 credits

 This course focuses on trends in marketing today that require marketing professionals and leaders to focus not only on designing and marketing products but also on the impact of products on consumers, consumption, waste streams and the resource capacity of the planet to support current rates of resource use.
 Within a framework of sustainable marketing, students will examine marketing theory, concepts, processes, and communications channels used to build customer value, to achieve a competitive advantage and to accomplish mission driven objectives through the lenses of innovation and global justice.
 Students will understand core strategic marketing principles and how the marketing function has become central in a technology driven global business environment.